Choosing the Right Installation Medium

 virtual

-The standard image, but using a different kernel, optimized for virtual environments.
+The standard image, but using a different kernel, optimized for virtual environments, such as kvm, virtualbox, or VMware.

 xen